5 Multifactorial congenital disorders

 5-29 Is supplementation the only way that folic acid can be given?

-No. As many pregnancies are not planned, it is important to put folic acid into a staple food to reduce the risk of neural tube defects.
+No. As many pregnancies are not planned, it is important to add folic acid into staple foods to reduce the risk of neural tube defects.
 When an essential nutritional factor, such as folic acid, is added to the diet of the general population in this manner, this is called food fortification.
 Research of folic acid fortification of flour and other wheat products (from Canada, the USA, Chile and South Africa) has shown that this reduces the birth prevalence of neural tube defects.

-In South Africa maize meal and wheat flour are now fortified by law with folic acid.
-Since the start of fortification in 2004 there has been a more than 30% decrease in the birth prevalence of neural tube defects.
+In South Africa, by law, maize meal and wheat flour are fortified with folic acid.
+Since the start of fortification in 2004 there has been a more than 30 percent decrease in the birth prevalence of neural tube defects.